rahul-raoniar/distribution_fitter_streamlit_app/README.md

 		# Activate the environment
 		conda activate streamlit_env

-		# Set directory path where you have stored/extracted github repository
+		# Specify the directory path where you've cloned the GitHub repository
 		cd "directory path"

 		# Run the following file on your Anaconda/Miniconda environment